Kernix13/github-actions-dotfiles/README.md

 1. How and why do I use them?
 1. What are boilerplate starter files for each?

+I know why to add some of the dotfiles, but I do not know how the other work.
+I also know that some of the files are creating when you install various NPM packages.

 ## Files

 I have some sample/template code for each file/folder type